vkadlcik/DB48X-on-DM42/README.md

 The keyboard differences force us to revisit the user interaction with the calculator compared to the HP48:

-* The single *Shift* key cycles between **Shift**, **Alpha** and no shift.
+* The single *Shift* key cycles between **Shift**, **Right Shift** and no shift.
+  This double-shift shortcut appears necessary because RPL calculators like the HP48 have a rather full keyboard even with two shift keys.

-  This double-shift shortcut appears necessary because RPL uses Alpha entry a lot more than the HP42, so making it quickly accessible seems important.
+* Since RPL uses Alpha entry a lot more than the HP42, making it quickly accessible seems important, so holding the *Shift* key enters Alpha mode.

 * It is also possible to enter Alpha mode with **Shift `ENTER`** to match the labelling on the DM42.
-Furthermore, **Shift `ENTER`** also cycles between uppercase and lowercase alphabetical entry.
+Furthermore, repeating **Shift `ENTER`** also cycles between uppercase and lowercase alphabetical entry.

 * Alpha mode is always sticky.
 In other words, there is no equivalent of the HP48's "single-Alpha" mode.
+This is true whether you enter it wiht a long shift or using *Shift* `ENTER`.
 Alpha mode is also exited when pressing `ENTER` or `EXIT`.

 * Since the DM42's Alpha keys overlap with the numeric keys, as well as with and `×` and `÷`, using **Shift** in Alpha mode brings back numbers.
 This means it